Daniela Braga: Personal life

 Since the end of 2018, she has been in a relationship with Adam Freede, an American businessman.
 On 26 September 2020, they became engaged.
-In December 2021, Daniela and Adam were married at Amanera in the Dominican Republic during a week-long wedding celebration with 75 guests., on March 31, 2022, announces that they expecting their first child, in the Instagram account of the brazilian model.
+In December 2021, Daniela and Adam were married at Amanera in the Dominican Republic during a week-long wedding celebration with 75 guests.
+On 31 March 2022, she announced that she was expecting her first child.

+Braga is a convert to Judaism, her husband's religion.